It’s almost time for the first day of Kindergarten.

 The open house allows your child to meet the teacher, visit the classroom, and walk the halls.
 Parents can also walk their children throughout the building.

-Here are a few suggestions on what to seek out at the open house:
+What to seek out at the open house:

 - Bathroom